Skip to content

 import os

-# Load the token from an environment variable — never hardcode secrets in source code
+# Load credentials from environment — never hardcode tokens in source code

 github_token = os.environ.get("GITHUB_TOKEN")